 To achieve the 30% level of energy savings, it is not necessary to orient homes in any particular direction.
 In many instances, the builder does not have any influence over lot orientation, and the house will face the street as laid out by the developer.
 The predominant window placement will typically be to the street and the back of the house.
 However, if it is possible to consider orientation at the site development level of the homebuilding process, one virtually no-cost option for improving energy performance is to subdivide for solar orientation.
-Alternately, on larger lots that do not have to "respect the street," site planning can be undertaken.
+Alternately, on larger lots that do not have to "respect the street," site planning can be undertaken to optimize the orientation of the house for passive solar benefit.
 An example of land planning and lot layout to allow for passive solar orientation is shown in Figure 9.
 For more information about the benefits of solar orientation in passive solar design see Appendix A: Passive Solar Design Considerations.

 Figure 9.
-Subdivision site plan for solar orientation (Shelly, Dean, and Fuller 1981)
+Subdivision site plan for solar orientation17